Computing and Digital Literacy

 Digital Literacy Curriculum

 The children take part in Digital Literacy lessons to help them to navigate the digital world and make the right choices.
-This year we will be using Matinal Online Safety resources.
+This year we will use the Project Evolve Resources.
+This is based on the UKCIS framework “Education for a Connected World” (EFACW) that covers knowledge, skills, behaviours and attitudes across eight strands of our online lives from early years right through to eighteen.
 They teach 8 different strands of Digital Literacy at an age-appropriate level.
 These strands are closely linked to our PSED curriculum.

 These ideas are reinforced by our staff throughout the Computing curriculum.